yolocs/try-connect/README.md

    - Version number (e.g. "v1" and "v1alpha1" are ok but not "v0")
    - Service proto must be suffixed with "Service"

-2. Adding server / client is simple enough.
+2. Adding server/client is simple enough.
 The interface seems well defined.